Mahdi-Niazi/Afghanistan-National-Football-Team/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank @s2jack
+I would like to thank [Behance Design](https://www.behance.net/gallery/29845175/CC-Global-Summit-2015) that helped me to do this amazing website.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>